MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 To learn more about the automatic news digest feature, see [Automatically sending news post digests with branding](https://support.microsoft.com/office/automatically-sending-news-post-digests-with-branding-b930b579-0de5-4c67-86f0-de64b87c45e3).

+You can also manually curate a news digest and send it when you want.
+To learn how, see [Create and send a news digest](https://support.microsoft.com/en-us/office/create-and-send-a-news-digest-42efc3c6-605f-4a9a-85d5-1f9ff46019bf?ui=en-US&rs=en-US&ad=US).

 To learn about email notification settings, see [SharePoint email notifications](https://support.microsoft.com/office/sharepoint-email-notifications-5bd63d8a-d43e-48cc-82b3-03a7687d5dc4).

 ## Use Viva Connections for Teams Desktop to display news in Teams

 ![image showing news on Viva Connections for Teams Desktop](media/news-in-teams.png)

 When you use Viva Connections for Teams Desktop, your home site in Teams displays news just like it does when viewed in SharePoint.
+Coming in fall 2021, you'll be able to use the Viva Connections Feed web part in a Viva Connections Dashboard which will show news post within the feed.
+The Feed web part can be added to any SharePoint page.

 To learn about adding Viva Connections for Teams desktop, see [Add Viva Connections for Microsoft Teams desktop](viva-connections.md).